 And the only real secret on how to cook duck breast is to cook it low and slow on the stovetop.
-Rule of thumb is 8-10 minutes over medium heat until the skin becomes beautifully golden brown, thin and super crispy.
+The rule of thumb is 8-10 minutes over medium heat until you get crispy skin that becomes a beautiful golden brown.
 The time can vary depending on your stovetop, so keep an eye on the duck. *Never cook a duck breast over high heat

 **Make sure you have good ventilation in your kitchen when pan-searing any meats or seafood.